mondoohq/cnquery/README.md

 Install-Mondoo;
 ```

-If you prefer manual installation, you can find the cnquery packages in our [releases](https://github.com/mondoohq/cnquery/releases).
+If you prefer manual installation, you can find the cnquery packages in our [GitHub releases](https://github.com/mondoohq/cnquery/releases).

 ## Interactive shell